 If you are interested in weight loss surgery, your primary care doctor must provide us with a letter supporting your request for weight loss surgery.

-Many insurance providers, and all Medicare and CenCal insurance providers will require documentation that you have made prior attempts at medically supervised weight loss.
+Many insurance providers will require documentation that you have made prior attempts at medically supervised weight loss.
 Your primary care doctor can provide this in their letter.

 To qualify for surgical weight loss, you must complete a medical and psychological pre-evaluation process showing that you are committed to adhering to long-term, follow-up care after surgery and that you have a clear understanding of the extensive dietary, exercise and medical guidelines that must be followed for the rest of your life.
 The requirements for weight loss surgery are listed below and we will review them with you as well.

 Requirements to be considered for weight loss surgery are:

 - All patients over age 50 must have had a colonoscopy in the last ten years.

 - All women over age 40 must have had a mammogram in the prior year.